Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 • It stops at popular hotels in Jeju City before cutting down south to Seogwipo City, which takes about an hour.

 • The driver will ask you where you’re headed so they can charge you accordingly.
-You can tell them your hotel name, say Jeju City or Seogwipo, or show them on the map.
+You can tell them your hotel name, say Jeju City or Seogwipo, or show them on a map.

 • The stops on this bus are announced in English, Japanese, and Mandarin Chinese.